Scrivener’s ARC, Lewis’s OHE, McCarthy and

 considered mainstream or alternative.
 The author

-is generally careful in this edition not to impose his
+is generally careful in this edition not to impose

 own views, but this chapter in particular would